 It seriously depends.

-But as a leader in the beauty content writing world, Lyon Content stays up to date on the latest industry costs and talent.
+But as a leader in the content writing world, Lyon Content stays up to date on the latest industry costs and talent.

-We’ll help you dissect blog writing fees by pricing model, 2023 blog writing rates, and how location affects costs.
+We’ll help you dissect blog writing fees by pricing model, 2024 blog writing rates, and how location affects costs.

 Let’s start with the basics: pricing models.